Fort Scott, Kansas: Gunn Park

-Gunn Park is a 155 acre park that has seven shelter houses, two lakes for fishing and multiple playground areas.
-There are 14 camping sites available with electricity and water.
-In 1999, a nine hole Frisbee golf course was added through a joint effort of the City of Fort Scott and the Kiwanis Club of Fort Scott.
-The Disc Golf Course was later expanded to 18 holes.
-There are two fishing lakes available at Gunn Park.
-From October 15th to April 15th, Fern Lake is stocked with trout.
-There are several playground areas located throughout the park with updated equipment.
-Approximately, 6.5 miles of single track, mountain bike trails have been added in the timber, and along the Marmaton River.
-These trails provide adventure and exercise for mountain bike riders, trail runners as well as hikers.
-Gunn Park has 7 shelter houses, 4 are enclosed shelters and 3 are open shelters.
-Shelters can be reserved at City Hall.
+Gunn Park is a 155-acre city-owned park that features seven shelter houses (four enclosed and three open), two lakes for fishing, several playground areas, and 14 camping sites with electricity and water.

+A nine-hole Frisbee golf course was added in 1999 through a partnership with the City and the Kiwanis Club of Fort Scott.
+It has since been expanded to 18 holes.

+There are two fishing lakes in the park.
+From October 15 to April 15, Fern Lake is stocked with trout.

+About 6.5 miles of single-track mountain biking and hiking trails run through the park’s wooded areas and along the Marmaton River.

-The first shelter house of stone was built in 1910 on the first lake (Fern Lake).
-There was a large wood theater building on the other side of Fern Lake with a seating capacity of 800.
-During special events such as July 4th, the street cars would take as many as 10,000 people to the park in one day.
+The first stone shelter house was built in 1910 on the edge of Fern Lake.
+A large wooden theater once stood across the lake, seating up to 800 people.
+During special events such as the Fourth of July, streetcars reportedly carried as many as 10,000 visitors to the park in a single day.

-In 1999, a nine hole Frisbee golf course was added to Gunn Park through a joint effort of the City of Fort Scott and the Kiwanis Club of Fort Scott.
-It was recently made an 18 hole course.